The most historic restaurant in every state

 Kentucky: Old Talbott Tavern, Bardstown

 Built in 1779, the Old Talbott Tavern is said to be the oldest western stagecoach stop in the US.
-Not surprising then that it's provided food, drink and shelter to some famous (and infamous) faces over the years.
-General George Rodgers Clark used the tavern as a base during the American Revolutionary War, King Louis Philippe supposedly stayed here during exile; Jesse James reportedly left bullet holes in a bedroom; and Bishop Alexander Walters was born here.
-Today, horses are swapped for cars out on the road but hearty fare is still firmly on the menu.
+Not surprising, then, that it's provided food, drink, and shelter to some famous (and infamous) faces over the years.
+General George Rodgers Clark used the tavern as a base during the American Revolutionary War, King Louis Philippe supposedly stayed here while in exile, Jesse James reportedly left bullet holes in a bedroom, and Bishop Alexander Walters was born here.
+Today, horses have been swapped for cars out on the road but wholesome, filling fare is still firmly on the menu.

 Louisiana: Antoine’s Restaurant, New Orleans

-Arguably, there is no American restaurant more historic than Antoine’s Restaurant.
-Widely considered the oldest continuously-running restaurant in the US, eating at this French Quarter restaurant is a dream for foodies around the world.
-Opened in 1840 by Antoine Alciatore (and still run by his family), Antoine’s serves high-end French-Creole cuisine and claims to be the birthplace of oysters Rockefeller and eggs Sardou.
-Antoine's is closed for the 2020 summer season but plans to reopen in the fall; check the website for updates.
+Arguably, there's no American restaurant more historic than Antoine’s.
+Widely considered to be the oldest family-run restaurant in the US, eating at this French Quarter spot is a dream for foodies around the world.
+Opened in 1840 by Antoine Alciatore (and still run by his family), Antoine’s serves fine French Creole cuisine and claims to be the birthplace of oysters Rockefeller and eggs Sardou (New Orleans–style poached eggs).

 Maine: Palace Diner, Biddeford

-Built as a train car by the Pollard Company in 1927, the Palace Diner has always sat stationary in Biddeford and is one of only two Pollard cars left in America.
-The car is old but the food is fresh.
-The current owners reopened it in 2014 with a menu full of nostalgic breakfast and lunch dishes.
-Currently, the Palace is only open for takeout due to COVID-19; check the website for updates.
+Built as a train car by the Pollard Company in 1927, the Palace Diner has always sat stationary in the charming city of Biddeford and is one of only two Pollard cars left in America.
+While the car may be old, the mood (and food) is fresh; the current owners reopened it in 2014 with a menu full of nostalgic, diner-style breakfast and lunch dishes.

 Maryland: The Horse You Came in On Saloon, Baltimore